Treatments and Services

 Laser ablation (LAY-zer ab-LAY-shun) surgery is a treatment to remove tumors and other lesions.
 It uses light to heat and destroy unwanted cells.

-Neurosurgeons use MRI (magnetic resonance imaging) to place a thin laser probe in the brain and do the surgery.
+Neurosurgeons use an advanced surgical tool called ROSA Brain to place a thin laser probe in the brain and do the surgery.
 The computer screen shows exactly what area is being heated and how much.
 This makes the treatment very precise.

 Laser ablation surgery is safer and more precise than traditional surgery, with fewer side effects.
 In traditional open surgery, the surgeon opens the skull and removes tissue.
 If the lesions are deep in the brain, it may not be possible to do traditional surgery.